 About the Ranking Member

-Bennie G. Thompson is now serving his tenth term as the Democratic Congressman from Mississippi’s Second District and fourth term on the Homeland Security Committee.
+Bennie G. Thompson is now serving his eleventh term as the Democratic Congressman from Mississippi’s Second District and fourth term on the Homeland Security Committee.
 The Second District stretches from Tunica in the north to Jefferson County in the south and all points in-between, creating a rare blend of agricultural economies and the hustle and bustle of city life.

 Congressman Thompson has spent his entire adult life giving a voice to the voiceless.
 With 43 years of continuous public service, he is the longest-serving African-American elected official in the state of Mississippi.
 His reputation as a no-nonsense problem solver has earned him the trust of his constituents and the respect of his colleagues in Washington.
 In 2000, Congressman Thompson’s legislation creating the National Center for Minority Health and Health Care Disparities became law.
 Long considered a leading voice on civil rights, equal education and healthcare reform, Thompson has helped to make a real difference in the lives of his constituents.
 In 1975, he filed a lawsuit to increase funding at Mississippi’s historically black universities.
 With Thompson as lead plaintiff, the case was settled in 2004 for an unprecedented $503 million.